wwu-mmll/photonai/README.md

 ---
 ## Getting Started
-In order to use PHOTON you only need to have your favourite Python IDE ready.
+In order to use PHOTONAI you only need to have your favourite Python IDE ready.
 Then install the latest stable version simply via pip
 ```
 pip install photonai